graphviz-perl/GraphViz2/README.md

 # TODO

-- o Handle edges such as 1 -> 2 -> {A B}, as seen in [Graphviz](http://www.graphviz.org/)'s graphs/directed/switch.gv
+- Handle edges such as 1 -> 2 -> {A B}, as seen in [Graphviz](http://www.graphviz.org/)'s graphs/directed/switch.gv

     But how?

-- o Validate parameters more carefully, e.g. to reject non-hashref arguments where appropriate
+- Validate parameters more carefully, e.g. to reject non-hashref arguments where appropriate

     Some method parameter lists take keys whose value must be a hashref.